Antisemitism in US higher education: During the Gaza war

 In February 2025, Leo Terrell, the head of the Trump administration's Task Force to Combat Antisemitism, announced he would be investigating Columbia University, Harvard University, George Washington University, Johns Hopkins University, New York University, Northwestern University, Berkeley University, the University of California, the University of Minnesota, and the University of Southern California as part of a broader DOJ investigation against antisemitism on college campuses.

 In May 2025, Temple University student Mohammed Adnan Khan ("Mo Khan") and another student were suspended following an incident at the Barstool Samson bar in Philadelphia, where they displayed a sign that said "F— the Jews" while ordering bottle service.
 Khan claimed that Jews were victimizing him for having posted a video of the sign and said the sign didn't kill Jews, while Israel does kill people.
 Dave Portnoy, the owner of Barstool Sports, offered him the chance to make amends, but he refused and proceeded to go on a white supremacist podcast hosted by alt-right internet personality Stew Peters.
 Khan doubled down on his antisemitism by further blaming Jews for his issues and agreed with Peters' call to "join forces against Jewish supremacy."

+In February 2026, the U.S. Department of Justice sued the University of California, alleging that UCLA failed to protect Jewish and Israeli employees from a "hostile work environment".
+The lawsuit claimed the university's administration "turned a blind eye" to antisemitic acts and did not discipline individuals involved in unlawful campus encampments.
+The following month, a coalition of 115 advocacy groups signed a petition addressed to the UC Board of Regents, noting a switch from student-led to faculty-led antisemitism, propelling the university to disallow academic departments from using university resources and branding to promote political agendas that contributed to student harassment.